Reduced Latency when Monitoring FAQ

 - Live Versions: All

 What does "Reduced Latency when Monitoring" do?

-In a nutshell, "Reduced latency when monitoring" is an option in Live which allows you to bypass device or process related latency in the monitoring track(s), in order to achieve less latency when monitoring.
+In a nutshell, "Reduced latency when monitoring" is an option in Live which allows you to bypass device or process related latency in the monitoring track(s), in order to reduce latency.

 Can you explain that in more detail?